 As a criminal justice major, students may develop or advance skills including critical thinking, communication, ethics, physical fitness, leadership, patience, listening, decision making, interpersonal, service orientation, persuasion.

-Graduates with a degree in criminal justice can work as police officers, deputy sheriff, paralegal/legal assistant, probation or parole officer, victim advocate
+Graduates with a degree in criminal justice can work as police officers, deputy sheriff, paralegal/legal assistant, probation/parole officer, victim advocate, and more.